 Simple Solution – REDUCE YOUR SUGAR INTAKE!

-Here’s a few other ways to prevent plaque build-up caused by excessive sugar and to prevent tooth decay.
+Here are a few other ways to prevent plaque build-up caused by excessive sugar and to prevent tooth decay.

 - Periodic visits to the dentist are essential to maintain oral health